Up & Coming

 Joel Kopischke

 Joel Kopischke has worked with co-ops for over 20 years, focusing on board development, cooperative governance, facilitation, strategic leadership, and executive coaching.
 (Governance nerd alert!
 Joel was even trained in Policy Governance at the Policy Governance® Academy by the Carvers – aka inventors of PG.)
 He is seven roots’ operations manager, working with the team to support co-ops in store development: design, site feasibility, branding, prepared foods, and project support. seven roots is a worker-owned co-op.
-He served as Board President with Outpost Natural Foods and spent 9 years with CDS Consulting Co-op (now Columinate) working with dozens of co-ops of various types and industries in the US, Canada, and even New Zealand, before joining seven roots.
+He served as Board President with Outpost Natural Foods then spent 9 years with CDS Consulting Co-op (now Columinate) working with dozens of co-ops of various types and industries in the US, Canada, and even New Zealand, before joining seven roots.
 Out in the wild, Joel is also a professional actor and singer; a favorite summer pastime is singing the national anthem for Milwaukee Brewers baseball games.
-He is a certified facilitator for experiential trainings focused on personal development, including JEDI work addressing power, privilege and difference through the Mankind Project.
+He is a certified facilitator for experiential trainings focused on personal development, including JEDI work addressing power, privilege, and difference through the Mankind Project.

 Speaker